gleekzorp/code-challenges/javascript/free-code-camp/intermediate-algorithm-scripting/readme.md

 # Free Code Camp Javascript Intermediate Algorithm Scripting

-> This is a list of all the challenges I did for the Basic Algorithm Scripting section of the Javascript Algorithms and Data Structures Certification.
+> This is a list of all the challenges I did for the Intermediate Algorithm Scripting section of the Javascript Algorithms and Data Structures Certification.

 [View Section](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/)